-In February 2016, the FASB issued ASU 2016-02, Leases, and the related Accounting Standards Codification Topic 842, Leases ("ASC 842").
-The new standard requires most leases to be recognized on the balance sheet as a right-of-use ("ROU") asset and a lease liability.
+In February 2016, the FASB issued an update to the Accounting Standards Codification Topic 842, Leases ("ASC 842").
+The new standard required most leases to be recognized on the balance sheet as a right-of-use ("ROU") asset and a lease liability.
 The right-of-use asset is initially measured at the present value of amounts expected to be paid over the lease term.
-Recognition of the costs of these leases on the income statement will be disaggregated and recognized as both operating expense (for the amortization of the right-of-use asset) and interest expense (for the portion of the lease payment related to interest).
+Recognition of the costs of these leases on the income statement are disaggregated and recognized as both operating expense (for the amortization of the right-of-use asset) and interest expense (for the portion of the lease payment related to interest).
 This standard was adopted by the Company upon issuance.